garrrychan/blog/content/lambda.md

 print(lightest_prospect)
 ```

-    Ja Morant

-With ```lambda``` in our toolbelt, we'll have a function to to write elegant and beautiful code for data wrangling.
+With ```lambda``` in our toolbelt, we'll have a function to write elegant and beautiful code for data wrangling.
 <br>